tttppp/ragl/rules.md

 4.1.5 The game is played until one of the players is named defeated (either by all buildings and MCVs being destroyed or by pressing "Surrender").
 Leaving the game before this occurs is highly discouraged as it prevents proper recording of a game result in a replay.
 If a player disconnects rather than surrendering then the other player may also leave the game afterwards, but should not surrender.

+4.1.5.1 Messages sent in the game chat should not be interpretted as the end of the game.
+In particular if a player sends a "gg" message then this is not the end of the game unless they are also defeated or they disconnect.

 4.1.6 The use of external software macros (programmed keypress sequences of commands that are not possible to be executed by game engine means, i.e. ordering units automation) is an unsportsmanlike conduct and is forbidden.
 More obvious automation scripts resulting in APM spikes are detectable by replay parsing tools, other suspicious behaviours might be up for scrutiny by officials.
 Positive confirmation of using external tools to gain game advantage will impose a strict ruling, up to a possible ban from participation in RAGL for as long as admins see fit.

 4.1.7 The use of modified clients that alter core gameplay in anyway are strictly forbidden.
 Positive confirmation of the use of a modified client to gain an unfair advantage will impose a strict ruling, up to a possible ban from participation in RAGL for as long as admins see fit.

 4.1.7.1 It is explicitly allowed to use the client Punsho released with [support for dark player colors](https://github.com/OpenRA/OpenRA/pull/20721) as an alternative to release-20230225.

-4.1.8 Players found colluding in order to influence the result of their match and remove the uncertainty in the outcome of a match will be subject to strict ruling, up to a possible ban from participation in RAGL for as long as admins see fit.
+4.1.8 Players found colluding in order to influence the result of their match and remove the uncertainty in the outcome will be subject to strict ruling, up to a possible ban from participation in RAGL for as long as admins see fit.
 This includes players who surrender prematurely.

 4.1.9 Rules from the OpenRA Competitive server also apply to in-game chat and player names - don't be a dick.
 Failure to comply with this rule will result in disqualification.